fabiojbg/Dapper.SimpleCRUD.Core/README.md

 - GetListPaged&lt;Type&gt;(..., string[] propertiesToBeIgnored, ...)

 By using this parameter you can specify which properties you don't want to be retrieved from the database.
-This is usefull to avoid the read of large or sensitive fields.
+This is usefull to avoid the read of large and sensitive fields.

 4) The following functions were also added and with them you can only update the non-null fields of an object.